fischerpj/quarto-letter/README.md

 This is a Quarto template that assists you in creating a manuscript using the letter format.

+## LOG
+- I take it over
+- duplicate template_fischerpj.qmd based on quarto-letter and jsut render it.

 ## Creating a New Letter

 You can use this as a template to create a letter.